An Anglo-Saxon dessert

 To make it easier to remove the mould and slice, our Red Berry Charlotte is packaged in a cardboard box with an easy-to-use cutting guide, allowing it to be cut into 12 to 15 identical servings.

-Our Red Berry Charlotte, which contains no preservatives and is produced in France, meets the needs of the food service market.
+Our Red Berry Charlotte, free from preservatives, is produced in France and meets the needs of the food service market.

 How to prepare